openshift-labs/learn-katacoda/operatorframework/helm-operator/intro.md

-## The Helm-based Operator from the Operator SDK

-In the previous learning modules, we covered how to easily create the following types of Operators:
+In the previous learning modules, we covered how to easily create the following types of Operators with the Operator SDK:

 * **Go**:
 Ideal for traditional software development teams that want to get to a fully auto-pilot Operator.
 It gives you the ability to leverage the same Kubernetes libraries the upstream projects uses under the hood.
 Check out the [Go Getting Started guide](https://github.com/operator-framework/operator-sdk/blob/master/doc/user-guide.md).